skyvory/record/README.md

 Mark for completely finished tittle.
 2.  halted
 Mark for suspended/stalled title.
+3. dropped
+Planned to use decomposed to no avail.
+Common term is used instead.

 #### - Node
 Root base of the title's genre on the lowest level split into 2 division